Treharris: Sport and leisure

 Treharris Mini and Junior Rugby Football Club was founded in 1994.
 The continued success of this club paved the way for the re-introduction of senior and youth rugby in 2009.
 Treharris Rugby is represented at senior level by Treharris Phoenix who compete in the WRU/SWALEC Leagues.
 Treharris Youth compete in the Welsh Rugby Union RAF Youth League.

 Transport

 Treharris is served by Quakers Yard railway station, on the Merthyr Line between Cardiff Central and Merthyr Tydfil.

 Arts & entertainment

 The sketch "The Worm That Turned", from the BBC series The Two Ronnies, was filmed around Treharris.

 The 1972 film Sunstruck starring Harry Secombe was partly filmed in the two the villages of Treharris and Trelewis.
 The Welsh school featured, Webster Street School, has now been demolished for housing.

+The television drama Richard Burton's A Christmas Story was filmed around Treharris in 1990.